 This paper has performed both a theoretical as well as an empirical analysis of Spanish NHS waiting lists.
 First, we have applied a theoretical model that explains both the supply and demand of Spanish NHS hospitals.
 In Spain, public healthcare is subsidized so that patients do not have to pay for the service received.
-The theoretical framework justifies this waiting list increasing as a result of changes in demand (for example,
+The theoretical framework justifies that waiting lists increase as a result of changes in demand (for example, population or morbidity) as well as supply (budgetary cuts and capital) factors.
+As a consequence of these possible increases in demand and reductions in supply, excess demand has broadened, in other words, waiting lists have increased.